abhishekrs0001/ROS_NovintFalcon/ros_falcon/README.md

 # Description
 This package allows ROS interface with the Novint Falcon Device.

-## Authors
-Steven Martin:

-Adnan Munawar: amunawar@wpi.edu

 ## Dependencies
-Tested on ROS Hydro, Indigo and Melodic.
+Tested on ROS Kinetic, Hydro, Indigo and Melodic.

 Download and install the drivers from: